Continuation-of-Ashford/ashford-docs/character_creation/boons.md

 ## Boon of Magic Resistance  <sup>DMG p232</sup>
 You have advantage on saving throws against spells and other magical effects.

-## Boon of Peerless Aim  <sup>DMG p232</sup>
+## Boon of Peerless Aim  <sup>Altered</sup>
-You can give yourself a +20 bonus to a ranged attack roll you make.
-Once you use this boon, you can't use it again until you finish a short rest.
+Once per turn you can give yourself a +20 bonus to a ranged attack roll you make.
+You can do this a number of times equal to half your proficiency bonus and must complete a long rest to regain your expended uses.

 ## Boon of Perfect Health  <sup>DMG p232</sup>
 You are immune to all diseases and poisons, and you have advantage on Constitution saving throws.